001Dhruv/Clothify/README.md

 functionallities provided are:

-login/signup/logout
+login/signup/logout,
-cart management
+cart management,
-wishlist management
+wishlist management and
 buy now and bill generation

 Backend is implemented using servlet and jsp.